-In his tenure as Executive Director, Ian has developed the Watershed Association’s programs, expanded its capabilities and fostered development of the watershed approach in Massachusetts.
+As Executive Director, Ian has developed the Watershed Association’s programs, expanded its capabilities and fostered development of the watershed approach in MA.
 Ian has served as Executive Director since 1993.
-Ian currently serves as Board President for the Massachusetts Rivers Alliance and was formerly a Board Member of the Massachusetts Watershed Coalition.
+Ian is a board member and former president of the Massachusetts Rivers Alliance and was formerly a Board Member of the Massachusetts Watershed Coalition.
 He has a BA in Environmental Conservation from the University of New Hampshire.

 Nancy Mahon, Office Manager

 Nancy joined the staff as our Office Coordinator in January 2016.
 She studied at Boston University and has a Bachelor’s in Business with a concentration in Accounting.

 Nancy lives in Canton where she spends much of her time volunteering within the school system as a proud parent of four sons.

 You can reach Nancy at email@example.com or 781-575-0354 X324

 Andres is a graduate of Wheaton College in Norton, Massachusetts, where he received his B.S. in Biology.